-Dare we say better beaches than Greece (with way lower prices), you’ll be wanting to vacation in Albania instead.
+With better beaches than Greece (dare we say?), plus way lower prices, you’ll be wanting to vacation in Albania instead.

 If you’ve never ever thought of vacationing in Albania, get ready to have your mind changed.
 Albania is a small country tucked above Greece and right across from the “boot” of Italy, so that should give you a bit of an idea of what a vacation here is like.
 Mediterranean weather, gorgeous Ottoman and Turkish architecture, and smooth pebble beaches that are bluer than the Caribbean.
 Who knew?

-Our volunteers living in Montenegro love vacationing in Albania (lucky, lucky).
+Our volunteers living in Europe love vacationing in Albania

 Basically, anyone interested in seeing gorgeous beaches but aren’t that interested in paying the high prices of what you’d find in Greece, will feel right at home in Albania.
 While this country has a few beaches to brag about (more on that later), here’s all about visiting a place called Ksamil.